Role Models in IGA

 The most common role types tend to be application roles that grant access to a single application or system, technical roles for people that need to perform administrative tasks, and business roles that relate to one’s position or work responsibility.
 While these do seem like easy buckets to characterize role modeling, roles are challenging to design, harder yet to maintain, and hardest to delete.
 This is due to the complex web of entitlements that are woven throughout every organization.

-Role modeling is a constant exercise that requires an iterative approach supporting the introduction of new roles, modification of existing roles, and the decommissioning of existing roles; all of which vary in complexity.
+Role modeling is a constant exercise that requires an iterative approach supporting the introduction of new roles, modification and review of existing roles, and the decommissioning of existing roles; all of which vary in complexity.
 However, before getting into the weeds, in any project, the first checkpoint is to determine the goals and scope.
 Questions asked will range from, what are we trying to accomplish from a compliance, security and efficiency perspective?
 What are the applications, identities and contexts that are in scope?
 And plenty more.

 Then, figuring out the big question of ‘what does good enough look like?’
 Ideally the ratio of identities: roles is as far away from 1:1 as possible so that roles can be fit to purpose and scale, and that each identity is not its own role.
 Roles should include baseline access rights (sometimes referred to as ‘birthright’) as well as other commonly required access, but as roles become more bespoke, it becomes more challenging to fit them to scale.
 Any good role model will need to be fit for growing and evolving business needs.

 After defining what the initiatives are, defining the role model by principles, role types, model hierarchy, and use cases (like request and approval scenarios), it is important to set guidelines for how the role model will take form.
 Then, before diving in to design the roles themselves, verifying the role model by identifying the stakeholders and getting their buy-in is critical.
 Typical stakeholders that should be included are application owners, data owners, IT administrators, Auditors, and Security Team leads, among others.
-Now that the groundwork and project plan has been laid, we can look at how to create the roles and role model.
+Now that the groundwork and project plan has been laid, we can look at how to create the roles and role models.

 Creating, Modifying, and Decommissioning Roles